Evey Hammond: Biography

 When Evey finds herself abandoned by V and alone in the streets, she is taken in by an older man, Gordon Deitrich, who is involved in organized crime and later becomes her lover.
 When Gordon is murdered by Alistair Harper, a Scottish rival gangster, Evey tries to take revenge, but is herself captured by a Fingerman on the belief that she was going to kill Commander Peter Creedy of the Finger.
 She is thrown in prison and tortured by the police, who know of her connection to V. Inside her cell, Evey is passed a letter from the adjoining cell, written by a woman named Valerie Page.
 The letter is the story of Valerie's life, from her first love to her film career to her imprisonment for being a lesbian.
 Valerie's tragic death and firm resolve inspire Evey to resist the interrogations.
 When Evey says that she would rather die than surrender her integrity by informing on V, she is surprisingly set free from her cell.

 Evey soon learns that her imprisonment and torture was all staged by V, putting her through the same experiences that shaped him.
 Initially furious, Evey comes to understand and accept her identity and freedom.
-However, the inspiring letter was not fake; it had been given to V by Valerie when he was an inmate at the Larkhill Resettlement camp, a concentration camp run by Norsefire to eliminate those considered "inferior" (Jews, Blacks, Muslims, homosexuals, etc.) under Chancellor Adam Susan's fascist world view.
+However, the inspiring letter was not fake; it had been given to V by Valerie when he was an inmate at the Larkhill Resettlement camp, a concentration camp run by Norsefire to eliminate those considered "inferior" (Jews, Blacks, Muslims, homosexuals, etc.) under Chancellor Adam Sutler's fascist world view.

 After V exacts his revenge on all of his former torturers, he is mortally wounded when he allows Detective Eric Finch, the head of London's police force, to shoot him numerous times.
 V dies in Evey's arms, leaving her to carry out the final step in his plan to blow up 10 Downing Street.
 Declining to learn his true identity to maintain the symbolism of his cause, she dons his Guy Fawkes mask and costume and identifies herself as V to London, which causes chaos throughout the country.
 Rescuing Detective Sergeant Dominic Stone from an angry mob, she brings him to the Shadow Gallery; thus, the cycle begins anew.